Top 10 Pink Floyd Songs

 Syd Barrett lasted for only a handful of singles and one album (well, he has one song on Floyd's second LP) before his drug-accelerating mental problems pushed him out of the band.
 The opening cut on their debut album is an outer-space freak-out that bridges Pink Floyd's psychedelic and prog eras with warped brilliance.

 Pink Floyd's sixth album was a turning point of sorts, as the band inched closer to more structured songs, as opposed to the atmospheric set pieces that dominated their previous records.
-'Echoes,' 'Meddle''s highlight, still runs more than 23 minutes, but its mix of long instrumental passages and vocal patches is a precursor to the career-changing 'The Dark Side of the Moon.'
+"Echoes," the highlight of 'Meddle,' still runs more than 23 minutes, but its mix of long instrumental passages and vocal patches is a precursor to the career-changing 'The Dark Side of the Moon.'

 The members of Pink Floyd were still friendly with Syd Barrett after he left the group in 1968.
 He even showed up in the studio, somewhat unrecognizable, while they were recording of their ninth album.
 'The Dark Side of the Moon' touched on the mental illness that crippled Barrett, but 'Wish You Were Here' was an album-length tribute to both his genius and madness.
 The title track ties Barrett's plight to Waters' own distancing from society.